Los Angeles

 • Period 0 – Driver is not logged into the app:

-Only the driver’s personal insurance applies.
+Only the driver’s personal auto insurance applies.

 • Period 1 – Driver is logged in but hasn’t accepted a ride yet: